Artist: Pompeo Batoni (Italian, Lucca 1708–1787 Rome)

 Dimensions: 97 1/8 x 69 1/4 in.
 (246.7 x 175.9 cm)

 Accession Number: 03.37.1

-The leading Italian painter of eighteenth-century Rome, Batoni was especially admired by foreigners as a portraitist.
+The leading Italian painter of eighteenth-century Rome, Batoni was especially prized as a portraitist by foreigners traveling on the Grand Tour.
 The sitter of this picture has not been identified, but he may be French.
-He is shown with some of Batoni's favorite Grand Tour props: an ancient bas-relief of Antinous, a statue of Minerva, an armillary sphere, guidebooks to ancient and modern Rome, a volume of painters' biographies, and the second part of Homer's Odyssey.
+He is shown with some of Batoni's favorite props: an ancient bas-relief of Antinous, a statue of Minerva, an armillary sphere, guidebooks to ancient and modern Rome, a volume of biographies of painters, and the second part of Homer's Odyssey.
 A half-length portrait of the same man by Batoni is in the Rhode Island School of Design, Providence.